YaqiWang0/INFO5100-final-project-20Sep/src/controller/ReadMeForUseCase11.md

 If you want to run our code, run 'CustomerLogin'.
 Please use IntelliJ IDEA!
 Using eclipse may cause error.

+Also, we contain three .jar in Package webDealer, you can click File->project structure->libraries->add(+), and you can compile them successfully!

 The database contains two forms:

 1.dealer: webId id password